FabianKP/laplacian_of_gaussians/README.md

    2. Make a scale-space representation function.
 DONE
    3. Make a normalized Laplacian function.
 DONE.
    4. Implement LoG.
       1. Implement a method for finding strict local maxima/minima in 3d.
+DONE.
-      2. Implement and test LoG.
+      2. Implement a method for intersection detection.
+DONE.
-6. Implement a Python interface using pybind11.
-7. Compare with existing Python implementation.
+      3. Combine into LoG.
-8. Optimize code (minimize copying).
+6. Optimize code (minimize copying).

-9. Implement affine-invariant blob detection.
+Issues:
+---
+Currently, there is the small issue that OpenCV SUCKS!!!
+Dilation and erosion seem to not work for 3D-arrays.
+So, I guess I will have to find a different library to do all the 3D-things.

 Optional improvements:
 ---